 - Dissolve the salt.
 Combine salt with 2 cups of lukewarm water, stir to dissolve salt, water will turn clear.

-- To brine cabbage.
-Place the cabbage in a large bowl, pour the salt water overtop, add more water, cover with a dish (and place a weighted object if needed) on top to submerge the cabbage.
+- To brine cabbage for kimchi.
+Place the cabbage in a large bowl, pour the salt water overtop, add more water, and cover with a dish (placing a weighted object if needed) on top to submerge the cabbage.
 Let soak for at least 2 hours, up to 12 hours if you like, but I find 2 hours is plenty.
 Rinse the cabbage well to remove excess salt.

 Puree Kimchi Seasoning

-- In a food processor or blender, puree the apple, onion, ginger and garlic making a sweet and zesty mixture.
+- To make the vegan kimchi seasoning, add the apple, onion, ginger, and garlic to a food processor or blender and puree, making a sweet and zesty mixture.